 This seems to be more prevalent in British comedy than in US comedies.
 If it's an ensemble comedy with 4+ main characters, expect one of three things: 1) at least one of them to channel this role to some degree (and don't be surprised if they're also the Token Evil Teammate); 2) for the role to jump around as the various plots demand; or 3) for some combination of the two.

-Compare with Jaded Washout, Nominal Hero, Small Name, Big Ego, Heroic Comedic Sociopath, and Ineffectual Sympathetic Villain.
+Compare with Jaded Washout, Nominal Hero, Small Name, Big Ego, Designated Hero, and Ineffectual Sympathetic Villain.

 open/close all folders